Tokenize/evl-simulator/README.md

 |> EvlSimulator.Event.to_string
 |> EvlSimulator.Connection.send

-# If you know raw string for the event and its parameters then pass it directly to
+# If you know the raw string for the event and its parameters then pass it directly to
 # the connection module
 "6091" |> EvlSimulator.Connection.send
 ```